 Ayo: I honestly would say don’t get discouraged.
 It’s so much that will happen.
 It’s going to be somebody that tries to get over on you and will most likely succeed getting over on you but in that those are the situations that are going to make or break you.
 You can’t get discouraged.
 I know its human to get discouraged but stay positive.
 You can’t let hearing no bother you so much.
 It’s a part of the process but always hearing that no is what’s going to make hearing that yes so special.

 Keyz: I say where evidence that dreams come true.
 If it can happen for us it can happen for you.
 Music producers who moved to Atlanta or LA from their small town are on social media complaining about how hard the music industry is and really only been in it for less than a year.
 We went through years to get where we are and so many people want the end and don’t want to go through the struggle.
 They don’t want to go through the process.
 So you can’t skip the process at all you’ve got to go through it.
-As long as you do that and as long as you work as hard as you possibly can everything will pan out.
+Ocolonursefckometiauseicg music.
+As long as you work as hard as you possibly can everything will pan out.

 What can we look forward to from Ayo and Keyz?